ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 This is mainly useful for language bindings, since in many programming languages manual memory management is not possible and there is no (easy) way to ensure the `argv` and `envp` pointers meet the necessary requirements.

 The `gopts` plugin can also use operating system specific functions to retrieve the command-line arguments and environment variables internally.
-We recommend that you do not rely on this behaviour whenever possible, since it can be a bit flaky (especially for command-line arguments).
+We recommend that you do not rely on this behavior whenever possible, since it can be a bit flaky (especially for command-line arguments).
 However, if for example you are writing a library or for some other reason do not have access to the necessary data, you can use this fallback.

 If you pass `argc=0` **and** `argv=NULL` to `elektraGOptsContract` or `argsSize=0` **and** `args=NULL` to `elektraGOptsContractFromStrings`, `gopts` will fallback to the internal lookup of command-line options.